-The biggest difference between Shopify and WordPress
+The most significant difference between Shopify and WordPress

 WordPress as an E-commerce